Here’s how to turn a Raspberry Pi into a touchscreen kiosk running Ubuntu and Home Assistant.

 - name: ubuntu

-groups: sudo,adm
+groups: sudo,adm,users

 shell: /bin/bash